 When you focus on being liked, you will instinctively try to please the people you’re leading.
 And when you do, you will become confused.

-Pleasing people is inherently confusing because people don’t agree.
+Pleasing people is inherently confusing because people disagree.
 One person wants it one way.
 Another wants it another way.

 It’s also a recipe for inertia.

-5. You always cheat the most important things
+5. You always cheat on the most important things